First All-Union Turkological Congress: Decisions made

-A number of principles were used to make these decisions.
-Thus, despite the preference given to the phonetic principle in the spelling-orthography issue, morphological and historical-traditional principle issues were also taken into account.
-In the issue of the term, preference was given to the Turkish language's own internal capabilities and international specific words as the main source.
-In teaching-methodology issues, in addition to the European standards in the teaching of the mother tongue, the importance of the national tradition was also noted.
-During the discussions on the study of related and neighboring languages by scientific methods, the importance of the perspectives of Altaic studies and comprativistics was highlighte.
+Drawing on a number of principles, decisions were made in each of these areas, including: with regard to spelling/orthography, despite the preference given to the phonemic principle, morphological and historical-traditional principle issues were also taken into account; with regard to terminology, preference was given to the Turkish language's own internal capabilities and specific international words as the main source; with regard to teaching/methodology, in addition to the European standards in the teaching of the mother tongue the importance of the national tradition was also noted; and with regard to the study of related and neighbouring languages by scientific methods, the importance of the perspectives of Altaic studies and comparativistics was highlighted.

-At the First Turkology Congress, the norms and stylistic features of Turkic literary languages, as well as the issue of the ancestral homeland of Turkic peoples, were also discussed.
-Representatives of the Congress also participated in the 500th anniversary celebration of the prominent Uzbek poet Ali-Shir Nava'i.
-Although the Congress decided that the Second Turkology Congress would take place in 1927 in the city of Samarkand, this decision did not materialize due to known reasons.

-Among the decisions made by the Congress, issues such as a common alphabet, a common literary language, and common terminology held a particularly significant place.
+The norms and stylistic features of Turkic literary languages, as well as the issue of the ancestral homeland of Turkic peoples, were also discussed and presented back to the Congress by the co-chairman of the organizing committee, Djelal ed-Din Korkmasov.
+Among the decisions made by the Congress, those regarding a common alphabet, a common literary language, and common terminology held a particularly significant place.

-Result
+Outcomes

+Widespread adoption of Latin-script alphabet

-In 1923, despite the adoption of the New Turkish alphabet as the state alphabet in Azerbaijan, it was only after this congress that the official transition to a unified Latin-script alphabet took place.
-Before that, the Arabic script was widely used throughout the republic's territory.
-Based on the decisions of the Congress, on 1 January 1929, the Soviet government officially banned the use of the Arabic alphabet.
-A large-scale book burning campaign was also conducted with the aim of eradicating this script from memory.
+As a result of the Congress's decisions, from 1929 to 1939 all Turkic republics within the Soviet Union would use the Latin script rather than the Arabic alphabet.
+In some Turkic republics this transition occurred earlier.
+For example, on 3 July 1927 the party organization of the Tatarstan Republic officially announced the transition to the "New Alphabet" (Tatar: Jaŋalif).
+In other republics the Congress decisions played a vital role.
+For example, despite the 1923 adoption of the New Turkish alphabet as the state alphabet of Azerbaijan, it was only after the Congress that the official transition to a unified Latin-script alphabet took place.
+Before that, the Arabic script was still widely used throughout the republic's territory.
+Based on the decisions of the Congress, the Soviet government officially banned the use of the Arabic alphabet on 1 January 1929, and a large-scale book burning campaign was conducted with the aim of eradicating the Arabic script from memory.

-By the decision of the Congress, in other Turkic republics that joined the Soviet Union, the Arabic alphabet was replaced by the Latin script.
-In some Turkic republics, this transition occurred earlier.
-For instance, on 3 July 1927, the party organization of the Tatarstan Republic officially announced the transition to the "New Alphabet" (Tatar: Jaŋalif).
 Five years after Azerbaijan SSR switched to the Latin script, the Republic of Turkey also adopted this alphabet.

+Backlash

-So, as a result of the Congress's decision, all Turkic republics' territories used the Latin script from 1929 to 1939.
-However, in the late 1930s, the leadership of the Soviet Union initiated efforts to replace the Latin script.
-In 1939, a decision was made to use the Cyrillic alphabet in the national republics of the Soviet Union.
-According to the official explanation, the transition from the Latin alphabet to the Cyrillic script was "covered by the general desire of the workers."
+In the late 1930s the leadership of the Soviet Union initiated efforts to replace the Latin script.
+A decision was made in 1939 to use the Cyrillic alphabet in all the national republics of the Soviet Union because, according to the official explanation, the transition from the Latin alphabet to the Cyrillic script was "covered by the general desire of the workers."